 - More physical stamina (I train in Brazilian Jiu Jitsu and No Gi Grappling.
 It can be rough!)

-- Slight increase in aggression (but nothing uncontrollable, if you were already a violent asshole you will you continue to be.
+- A slight increase in aggression (but nothing uncontrollable, if you were already a violent asshole you will you continue to be.
 If not, you won’t be.)

 - Increase in libido and sexual stamina.